stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 Depending on the framework, **some changes may cause the dev server to stop running**, which may cause the Preview to either not respond to new updates or feature an error screen ("Unable to connect to `local.webcontainer.io`").

 Check in the terminal if the dev server is still running.
-To restart it, click in the terminal window and:
+If you want to restart it, click in the terminal window and:

 1. press the "up arrow" button to bring up the start command,
 2. press enter to run that command,